junxit/us-congress-bills-116/bill.md

     - **(C)** conducting any transaction involving such property.
   - **(2)** *Exclusion from the United States and revocation of visa or other documentation* In the case of a foreign person who is an individual, the President may direct the Secretary of State to deny a visa to, and the Secretary of Homeland Security to exclude from the United States, the foreign person, subject to regulatory exceptions to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force November 21, 1947, between the United Nations and the United States, or other applicable international obligations.

 ## § 7.
-Sanctions with respect to foreign financial institutions that do business with foreign persons that contravene the obligations of China under the Joint Declaration or the Basic Law
+Sanctions with respect to foreign financial institutions that conduct significant transactions with foreign persons that contravene the obligations of China under the Joint Declaration or the Basic Law

-- **(a)** *Imposition of sanctions* With respect to any financial institution included in a report under section 5(a)(3)—
+- **(a)** *Imposition of sanctions*
-  - **(1)** not later than one year after the submittal of the report, the President shall impose not fewer than five of the sanctions described in subsection (b); and
+  - **(1)** *Initial sanctions* Not later than one year after the date on which a foreign financial institution is included in the report under section 5(b) or an update to that report under section 5(e), the President shall impose not fewer than 5 of the sanctions described in subsection (b) with respect to that foreign financial institution.
-  - **(2)** not later than 2 years after the submittal of the report, the President shall impose each of the sanctions described in subsection (b).
+  - **(2)** *Expanded sanctions* Not later than two years after the date on which a foreign financial institution is included in the report under section 5(b) or an update to that report under section 5(e), the President shall impose each of the sanctions described in subsection (b).
-- **(b)** *Sanctions described* The sanctions that may imposed with respect to a foreign financial institution included in the report under section 5(a)(3) are the following:
+- **(b)** *Sanctions described* The sanctions described in this subsection with respect to a foreign financial institution are the following:
   - **(1)** *Loans from United States financial institutions* The United States Government may prohibit any United States financial institution from making loans or providing credits to the foreign financial institution.
   - **(2)** *Prohibition on designation as primary dealer* Neither the Board of Governors of the Federal Reserve System nor the Federal Reserve Bank of New York may designate, or permit the continuation of any prior designation of, the foreign financial institution as a primary dealer in United States Government debt instruments.
   - **(3)** *Prohibition on service as a repository of government funds* The foreign financial institution may not serve as agent of the United States Government or serve as repository for United States Government funds.
-  - **(4)** *Foreign exchange* The President may, pursuant to such regulations as the President may prescribe, prohibit any transactions in foreign exchange that are subject to the jurisdiction of the United States and in which the foreign financial institution has any interest.
+  - **(4)** *Foreign exchange* The President may, pursuant to such regulations as the President may prescribe, prohibit any transactions in foreign exchange that are subject to the jurisdiction of the United States and involve the foreign financial institution.
-  - **(5)** *Banking transactions* The President may, pursuant to such regulations as the President may prescribe, prohibit any transfers of credit or payments between financial institutions or by, through, or to any financial institution, to the extent that such transfers or payments are subject to the jurisdiction of the United States and involve any interest of the foreign financial institution.
+  - **(5)** *Banking transactions* The President may, pursuant to such regulations as the President may prescribe, prohibit any transfers of credit or payments between financial institutions or by, through, or to any financial institution, to the extent that such transfers or payments are subject to the jurisdiction of the United States and involve the foreign financial institution.
   - **(6)** *Property transactions* The President may, pursuant to such regulations as the President may prescribe, prohibit any person from—
     - **(A)** acquiring, holding, withholding, using, transferring, withdrawing, transporting, importing, or exporting any property that is subject to the jurisdiction of the United States and with respect to which the foreign financial institution has any interest;
     - **(B)** dealing in or exercising any right, power, or privilege with respect to such property; or
     - **(C)** conducting any transaction involving such property.
-  - **(7)** *Restriction on exports* The President may restrict or prohibit exports of goods, technology, or services, directly or indirectly, from the United States to the foreign financial institution.
+  - **(7)** *Restriction on exports, reexports, and transfers* The President, in consultation with the Secretary of Commerce, may restrict or prohibit exports, reexports, and transfers (in-country) of commodities, software, and technology subject to the jurisdiction of the United States directly or indirectly to the foreign financial institution.
   - **(8)** *Ban on investment in equity or debt* The President may, pursuant to such regulations or guidelines as the President may prescribe, prohibit any United States person from investing in or purchasing significant amounts of equity or debt instruments of the foreign financial institution.
-  - **(9)** *Exclusion of corporate officers* The President may direct the Secretary of State to deny a visa to, and the Secretary of Homeland Security to exclude from the United States, any alien that the President determines is a corporate officer or principal of, or a shareholder with a controlling interest in, the foreign financial institution.
+  - **(9)** *Exclusion of corporate officers* The President may direct the Secretary of State, in consultation with the Secretary of the Treasury and the Secretary of Homeland Security, to exclude from the United States any alien that is determined to be a corporate officer or principal of, or a shareholder with a controlling interest in, the foreign financial institution, subject to regulatory exceptions to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force November 21, 1947, between the United Nations and the United States, or other applicable international obligations.
   - **(10)** *Sanctions on principal executive officers* The President may impose on the principal executive officer or officers of the foreign financial institution, or on individuals performing similar functions and with similar authorities as such officer or officers, any of the sanctions described in paragraphs (1) through (8) that are applicable.
-- **(c)** *Timing of sanctions* The President may impose sanctions required under subsection (a) with respect to a financial institution included in a report under section 5(a)(3) beginning on the day on which the financial institution is included in that report.
+- **(c)** *Timing of sanctions* The President may impose sanctions required under subsection (a) with respect to a financial institution included in the report under section 5(b) or an update to that report under section 5(e) beginning on the day on which the financial institution is included in that report or update.

 ## § 8.
-Waiver, termination, and congressional review process
+Waiver, termination, exceptions, and congressional review process

-- **(a)** *National security waiver* Unless a disapproval resolution is enacted under subsection (d), the President may waive the application of sanctions under section 6 or 7 with respect to a foreign person or foreign financial institution if the President—
+- **(a)** *National security waiver* Unless a disapproval resolution is enacted under subsection (e), the President may waive the application of sanctions under section 6 or 7 with respect to a foreign person or foreign financial institution if the President—
   - **(1)** determines that the waiver is in the national security interest of the United States; and
   - **(2)** submits to the appropriate congressional committees and leadership a report on the determination and the reasons for the determination.
-- **(b)** *Termination of sanctions and removal from report* Unless a disapproval resolution is enacted under subsection (d), the President may terminate the application of sanctions under section 6 or 7 with respect to a foreign person or foreign financial institution and remove that foreign person or foreign financial institution from the report required under section 5(a) if the Secretary of State determines that the actions taken by the foreign person or foreign financial institution that led to the imposition of sanctions—
+- **(b)** *Termination of sanctions and removal from report* Unless a disapproval resolution is enacted under subsection (e), the President may terminate the application of sanctions under section 6 or 7 with respect to a foreign person or foreign financial institution and remove the foreign person from the report required under section 5(a) or the foreign financial institution from the report required under section 5(b), as the case may be, if the Secretary of State, in consultation with the Secretary of the Treasury, determines that the actions taken by the foreign person or foreign financial institution that led to the imposition of sanctions—
   - **(1)** do not have a significant and lasting negative effect that contravenes the obligations of China under the Joint Declaration and the Basic Law;
   - **(2)** are not likely to be repeated in the future; and
   - **(3)** have been reversed or otherwise mitigated through positive countermeasures taken by that foreign person or foreign financial institution.
 - **(c)** *Termination of Act*
   - **(1)** *Report*
     - **(A)** *In general* Not later than July 1, 2046, the President, in consultation with the Secretary of State, the Secretary of the Treasury, and the heads of such other Federal agencies as the President considers appropriate, shall submit to Congress a report evaluating the implementation of this Act and sanctions imposed pursuant to this Act.
-    - **(B)** *Elements* The President shall include in the report submitted under paragraph (1) an assessment of whether this Act and the sanctions imposed pursuant to this Act should be terminated.
+    - **(B)** *Elements* The President shall include in the report submitted under subparagraph (A) an assessment of whether this Act and the sanctions imposed pursuant to this Act should be terminated.
-  - **(2)** *Termination* This Act and the sanctions imposed pursuant to this Act shall remain in effect unless a termination resolution is enacted under subsection (d) after July 1, 2047.
+  - **(2)** *Termination* This Act and the sanctions imposed pursuant to this Act shall remain in effect unless a termination resolution is enacted under subsection (e) after July 1, 2047.
+- **(d)** *Exception relating to importation of goods*
+  - **(1)** *In general* The authorities and requirements to impose sanctions under sections 6 and 7 shall not include the authority or requirement to impose sanctions on the importation of goods.
+  - **(2)** *Good defined* In this subsection, the term good means any article, natural or manmade substance, material, supply, or manufactured product, including inspection and test equipment, and excluding technical data.
-- **(d)** *Congressional review*
+- **(e)** *Congressional review*
   - **(1)** *Resolutions*
     - **(A)** *Disapproval resolution* In this section, the term disapproval resolution means only a joint resolution of either House of Congress—
-      - **(i)** the title of which is as follows: “A joint resolution disapproving the waiver or termination of sanctions with respect to a foreign person that contravenes the obligations of China with respect to Hong Kong or a foreign financial institution that provides services to that person.”; and
+      - **(i)** the title of which is as follows: “A joint resolution disapproving the waiver or termination of sanctions with respect to a foreign person that contravenes the obligations of China with respect to Hong Kong or a foreign financial institution that conducts a significant transaction with that person.”; and
-      - **(ii)** the sole matter after the resolving clause of which is the following: “Congress disapproves of the action under section 8 of the Hong Kong Autonomy Act relating to the application of sanctions imposed with respect to a foreign person that contravenes the obligations of China with respect to Hong Kong, or a foreign financial institution that provides services to that person, on _______ relating to ________.”, with the first blank space being filled with the appropriate date and the second blank space being filled with a short description of the proposed action.
+      - **(ii)** the sole matter after the resolving clause of which is the following: “Congress disapproves of the action under section 8 of the Hong Kong Autonomy Act relating to the application of sanctions imposed with respect to a foreign person that contravenes the obligations of China with respect to Hong Kong, or a foreign financial institution that conducts a significant transaction with that person, on _______ relating to ________.”, with the first blank space being filled with the appropriate date and the second blank space being filled with a short description of the proposed action.
     - **(B)** *Termination resolution* In this section, the term termination resolution means only a joint resolution of either House of Congress—
-      - **(i)** the title of which is as follows: “A joint resolution terminating sanctions with respect to foreign persons that contravene the obligations of China with respect to Hong Kong and foreign financial institutions that provide services to those persons.”; and
+      - **(i)** the title of which is as follows: “A joint resolution terminating sanctions with respect to foreign persons that contravene the obligations of China with respect to Hong Kong and foreign financial institutions that conduct significant transactions with those persons.”; and
       - **(ii)** the sole matter after the resolving clause of which is the following: “The Hong Kong Autonomy Act and any sanctions imposed pursuant to that Act shall terminate on ____.”, with the blank space being filled with the termination date.
     - **(C)** *Covered resolution* In this subsection, the term covered resolution means a disapproval resolution or a termination resolution.
   - **(2)** *Introduction* A covered resolution may be introduced—